Skip to main content

 About

-The Séance of Blake Manor is a single player puzzle game with a mystery theme.
+The Séance of Blake Manor is a single player puzzle game with horror, mystery and historical themes.
 It was developed by Spooky Doorway and was released on October 27, 2025.
 It received positive reviews from critics and overwhelmingly positive reviews from players.

 Skip User Reviews